okx/exchain-go-sdk/README.md

 ### 3. API

 The api functions of transactions and queries are all under the path `expose`.
-You can find more details in ExChain-docs : https://exchain-docs.readthedocs.io/en/latest/api/sdk/go-sdk.html
+You can find more details in OKTC docs : https://www.okx.com/cn/oktc/docs/dev/sdk/go-sdk

 ### 4. Tendermint query